Pattern hero

 aluminium

-For complex logos and regulatory pictograms, fiber laser marking is generally preferred.
-It offers high precision and allows the reproduction of fine details, typically on the order of a few hundred micrometers, with high contrast: clear marking on anodized aluminium or high-contrast marking on raw aluminium, depending on the alloy and marking parameters.
+For complex logos and regulatory pictograms, fibre laser marking is generally the recommended solution.
+It delivers high precision and reproduces fine detail — typically in the range of a few hundred micrometres — with high contrast: bright marking on anodised aluminium or high-contrast marking on raw aluminium, depending on alloy grade and marking parameters.

-When graphic fidelity is essential — manufacturer logos, safety pictograms, micro-texts — laser marking ensures consistent sharpness, even on small elements or fine fills.
+When graphical accuracy is critical — manufacturer’s logos, safety pictograms, micro-text — laser marking provides consistent definition, including on small-scale features or fine fill areas.

-Conversely, for rough surfaces (foundry, raw parts) or when a tactile result is desired, micro-percussion is preferred.
-It produces logos made of indented points, which remain readable even after machining or post-treatment.
+For rough surfaces (castings, raw parts) or when a tactile mark is needed, dot peen marking is the preferred solution.
+It produces logos formed by recessed dot impacts, which remain legible even after machining or post-treatment.

-Scribing marking of aluminium is used when a engraved appearance and high mechanical durability are desired, such as on plates or decorative elements where appearance and robustness are prioritized over extreme fineness.
+Scribing of aluminium is selected when an engraved appearance combined with high mechanical mark retention is needed — for example on plates or decorative elements where durability and visual consistency are the primary requirements.

 fabricant graveur industriel aluminium